-- Mobile ladder stands and platforms are capable of supporting four times the maximum intended load
+- Mobile ladder stands and platforms are capable of supporting four times the maximum intended load; and

 Special requirements for fixed ladders include:

-- A phase-in of the requirement of ladder safety or personal fall arrest systems for fixed ladders extending beyond 24 feet, and corresponding phase-out of the use of cages or wells for ladder fall protection, with the shift complete in 20 years
+- A phase-in of the requirement of ladder safety or personal fall arrest systems for fixed ladders extending beyond 24 feet, and corresponding phase-out of the use of cages or wells for ladder fall protection, with the shift complete in 20 years; and

-- A phase-out of the 1993 exception for outdoor advertising industry that permitted “qualified climbers” to forego fall protection
+- A phase-out of the 1993 exception for the outdoor advertising industry that permitted “qualified climbers” to forego fall protection.

 Special requirements for portable ladders include:

-- Secure and stable use, including on slippery surfaces
+- Secure and stable use, including on slippery surfaces; and

 Rope Descent Systems